|

 Elderly Poker Player to Vie for WSOP Gold Despite Disabling Illness

 Seventy-three year old Ed Taylor isn't letting a wheel chair stand between him and the world's most prestigious and lucrative poker tournament, the World Series of Poker (WSOP).
 Taylor plans to play in the WSOP's No Limit Texas Hold 'Em World Championship, which kicks off on July 7.
+Like many WSOP contenders who qualify through online or land-based qualifier poker tournaments, Taylor won his spot thanks to the Fort McDowell Casino.

 Monday, 20 June 2005